 Voice AI is completely different.
 Instead of navigating menus, callers just talk naturally.
 They ask "Are you open Saturday?" and the AI responds conversationally: "Yes, we're open 9 AM to 5 PM on Saturdays."

-According to Gartner's 2024 report, the voice AI customer service market is growing 27% annually, with small businesses representing the fastest-growing segment.
+According to Gartner, 85% of customer service leaders will explore or pilot conversational AI in 2025.
 Business owners are realizing that conversational AI provides a better customer experience than outdated touch-tone systems.

 What Voice AI Receptionist Can Do (Overview)